spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 21. Click on **Add New Cluster**.
 Select **Deploy New Cluster**.

-22. Pick the infrastructure provider you selected for the cluster profile you created earlier.
+22. Choose the infrastructure provider you selected for the cluster profile you created earlier.

-23. Assign a name to the host cluster and select the registered account you wish to deploy the host cluster to.
+23. Assign a name to the host cluster and select the registered account you will deploy it to.
 Click on **Next**.

-24. Pick the cluster profile you created earlier and complete the remainder of the cluster creation process.
+24. Choose the cluster profile you created earlier and complete the remainder of the cluster creation process.

 When you deploy the cluster, a host cluster with Prometheus will be installed and ready to receive information from Prometheus agents.